Amendment to the Building Standards Act: Balancing decarbonization with the preservation of values that Japan must protect

 Tomoo Machiba

 Not many people will realize that the revised Building Standards Act came into effect this month (April 2025).
-The Building Standards Act was originally established in 1950 with the aim of "protecting the lives, health, and property of the people, thereby contributing to the promotion of public welfare," and stipulates minimum standards for buildings to prevent collapse in the event of a disaster and protect human lives. * 1
+The Building Standards Act was originally established in 1950 with the aim of "protecting the lives, health, and property of the people, thereby contributing to the promotion of public welfare," and it stipulates minimum standards for buildings to prevent collapse in the event of a disaster and protect human lives. *1)

 As a result, only minor repairs will be made and the houses will be left to decay, or demolished and new buildings will be built, going against the national and local government efforts to utilize vacant houses.
 This will mean that only cultural assets will remain, and Japan's regional townscapes and farming and fishing village scenery that inbound tourists love will be lost.
 I am in favor of decarbonizing the entire housing stock, but I would like the government to consider making exceptions for buildings with long-term value, such as classic cars, and to expand subsidies for insulation renovations and earthquake reinforcement costs.